zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 She says, “When are these renovations going to be d one?”
 When are they going to be finished?
 “Renovations” (renovations) are cha nges to the appearance of a room or a building, usually changes that require ta king a wall down, or perhaps putting a new wall up, changing the floors – these are examples of renovations that might take place inside of a building or a roo m.

 Dilbert says, “They’re already two weeks past the s cheduled completion date.”
-“They” in this case are the people who are making t he renovations.
+“They” in this case are the people who are making the renovations.
 These people are “already two weeks past the scheduled completio n date.”
 The “completion date” would be the date when something is supposed to be finished, when something is supposed to be completed.

 Dilbert says, “I can only guess at the cost overrun s.”
 “To guess at” something is a two-word phrasal verb meaning to estimate the amoun t or size of something based upon the information that you have.
 When Dilb ert says he can “only guess at the cost overruns,” he means he estimates or exp ects that the price of this delay in completing the project is going to be high .
 It’s going to be great.